norvig/paip-lisp/docs/chapter13.md

 Beam search is a modification of best-first search where all but the best *b* states are thrown away on each iteration.
 A beam search problem is represented by a class where the instance variable `beam-width` holds the parameter *b*.
-If this nil, then full best-first search is done.
+If this is nil, then full best-first search is done.
 Beam search is implemented by an `:around` method on `problem-combiner`.
 It calls the next method to get the list of states produced by best-first search, and then extracts the first *b* elements.